 Do You Know Your Numbers?

 Although these KPIs aren’t hard to calculate, some businesses have trouble digging up these numbers.
-This may be because they have been in business for so long, with so many people going in and out, that nobody knows what’s-what to even begin to calculate these fundamental metrics.
+This may be because they have been in business for so long, with so many people going in and out, that nobody knows whats-what to even begin to calculate these fundamental metrics.
 It’s not a good place to be, held back from a better future because of your past.
-So that’s you, then you should get your ducks in a row so that you can be sure your business is in an upward trajectory.
+So if that’s you, then you should get your ducks in a row so that you can be sure your business is on an upward trajectory.

 We all know cleanup takes work, and sometimes it’s easy to have someone sort and organize for you, and that’s why we offer Infusionsoft Cleanup.
 After working with dozens of clients and being in countless different CRMs, we’ve figured out the best means of organizing and creating precedents to make sure accounts are easy to navigate for years to come.
 This means there’s nothing to hold you back from your data and making progress.
-If you’re account is already buttoned up, that’s good news, but if you need a hand taking this step towards better KPIs, check out our Infusionsoft Cleanup.
+If your account is already buttoned up, that’s good news, but if you need a hand taking this step towards better KPIs, check out our Infusionsoft Cleanup.

 Working in a business, you know there’s a lot that goes on behind the scenes – does that make it unimportant because it’s not immediately seen?
 Definitely not.
 What goes on behind the scenes is more important than anything else, because this indicates the health of a company.
-So don’t settle for just knowing surface level analytics that don’t tell you the real story; get to the KPIs that matter.
+So don’t settle for just knowing surface level analytics that won’t tell you the real story; get to the KPIs that matter.